timescale/docs/README.md

 as Visual Studio Code have settings to do this visually.**
 *   Most links should be reference-style links where the link address is at the bottom of the page.
 The two exceptions are:
-    *   Links within Tip/Warning Callouts.
+    *   Links within highlight blocks (Note, Important, or Warning).
 These must be inline links for now
     *   Links to anchors on the same page as the link itself.
 *   All functions, commands and standalone function arguments (ex. `SELECT`, `time_bucket`) should be set as inline code within backticks ("\`command\`").